claceio/docs/content/docs/Plugins/Catalog.md

 title: "Plugin Catalog"
 weight: 200
 date: 2024-02-18
-summary: "Catalog of Clace Plugins"
+summary: "Catalog of OpenRun Plugins"
 ---

 The page lists the available plugins and their API details.